Application Process

 Selection

 Class size is limited to 25-35 participants.
-Selection is made by a Greater Williamsburg Chamber of Commerce-appointed committee that considers candidates who represent a cross-section of community sectors: business, education, the arts, religion, government, community-based organizations and ethnic/minority groups that reflect the diversity of the community.
+Selection is made by a Greater Williamsburg Chamber of Commerce-appointed committee that considers candidates who represent a cross-section of community sectors: business, education, the arts, religion, government, community-based organizations and ethnic minorities, and other under-represented groups that reflect the diversity of our community.
 Applicants who are not accepted for a particular class may reapply.

 Tuition

-The enrollment fee is $1,800 for Chamber members and $2,000 for non-Chamber members.
-This covers all sessions, meals, and the retreat.
+The enrollment fee is $2,000 for Chamber members and $2,200 for non-Chamber members.
+This covers all sessions, meals, transportation, and the retreat.

-A limited number of partial scholarships, tuition assistance, and/or payment plans may be available for participants from small business, non-profit organizations, or self-sponsored individuals.
+A limited number of partial scholarships, tuition assistance, and/or payment plans may be available for participants from small businesses, non-profit organizations, or self-sponsored individuals.

 Program Commitments